pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 namely ``AESCipher``.

 The ``AESCipher`` is given an encryption key, using constructor arg ``aes_key``, which must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
-Longer keys take more time to encrypt plaintext, but create more secure ciphertext.
-Generating a truly random key, and storing it securely, requires functionality beyond the scope of this library.
+Longer keys take more time to encrypt plaintext, but produce more secure ciphertext.
+Securely generating and storing a truly random key requires functionality beyond the scope of this library.

 .. code:: python

     from eventsourcing.infrastructure.cipher.aes import AESCipher

-    cipher = AESCipher(aes_key=b'0123456789abcdef')  # Key with 128 bits.
+    cipher = AESCipher(aes_key=b'01234567890123456789012345678901')  # Key with 256 bits.

     ciphertext = cipher.encrypt('plaintext')
     plaintext = cipher.decrypt(ciphertext)